appsmithorg/appsmith-docs/website/docs/advanced-concepts/access-control/roles.md

 ## Resource

 When you open a role, the permissions are divided into different tabs based on the resource they affect.
+Currently, there are four resources -

+1. App Resources
+2. Datasource and queries
+3. Groups and Roles
+4. Others

 ```
 raw lines - On the roles configuration screen under the App resources tab, you'll get a dropdown list of all the workspaces on your instance.